jcandy/speakertools/doc/_sources/fit.rst.txt

 To compute the fit, simply upload the JSON container of the previous section into the app.
 The fit analyzes your data and the fit result and provides you with a quality rating: Excellent, Good, Fair or Sorry.

 We published an article in the *Loudspeaker Industry Sourcebook 2020* about Speakerbench :cite:`LIS:2020` which explains some aspects of the fitting and how to analyze the results.
+More background information can be found in our ALMA International Symposium 2017 presentation (held in Las Vegas) titled :download:`Physical Accuracy and Modeling Robustness of Motional Impedance Models  <data/ALMA-2017.pdf>`.